tayadavison/PicoCTF_2021/Cryptography/Cryptography.md

 >Another slight twist on a classic, see if you can recover the flag.
 (Wrap with picoCTF{})
 `ilnipdjheipnenhhedionepegiejmleoehejfcnimdgehimnepedhhfbafmcgdek` [new_vignere.py](https://mercury.picoctf.net/static/d86ead586609c44b84b04e08966a4d35/new_vignere.py)
 Hint: [https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher#Cryptanalysis](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher#Cryptanalysis)

+This problem is very similar to [New Caesar](#new-caesar-60-pts) with a bit of added complexity.
+The given file `new_vignere.py` has the encryption method used and it has the same b16_encode and shift method.
+THe difference this time is the information we have about the flag and the key.

+    flag = "redacted"
+    assert all([c in "abcdef0123456789" for c in flag])

+    key = "redacted"
+    assert all([k in ALPHABET for k in key]) and len(key) < 15

+We have the following information:
+- ALPHABET is still all lowercase letters a-p
+- The flag is some combination of the following letters and numbers "abcdef0123456789"
+- The key is some combination of letters in ALPHABET
+- the length of the key is anywhere from 1-14

+The first thing I did was pass "abcdef0123456789" to b16_encode to seee the possible values from the shift.
+Also, since b16_encode returns 2 characters for every input character, I spaced it out accordingly:

+    b16FlagAlphabet = b16_encode("abcdef0123456789")
+    print("encoded:", end=' ')
+    for i in range(0, len(b16FlagAlphabet),2):
+        print(b16FlagAlphabet[i]+b16FlagAlphabet[i+1], end=' ')

+    output:
+    encoded: gb gc gd ge gf gg da db dc dd de df dg dh di dj

+This gives us very valuable information for when we unshift the encrypted message, every other letter must be 'g' or 'd'.

+Use the same unshift method from [New Caesar](#new-caesar-60-pts).
+I wrote a script to unshift every other letter in the encoded message with the possible letter options for the key.
+If the unshifted letter is a g or a d then I print the possible letter for key in that position.

+    encoded = "ilnipdjheipnenhhedionepegiejmleoehejfcnimdgehimnepedhhfbafmcgdek"

+    for i in range (0, len(encoded), 2):
+        for letter in ALPHABET:
+            dec = ""
+            dec = unshift(encoded[i], letter)
+            if dec == "g":
+                print("letter: "+letter, end=' ')
+            if dec == "d":
+                print("letter: "+letter, end=' ')
+        print("    i: "+ str(i) + " encoded letter: "+ encoded[i])

+The output:

+    letter: c letter: f     i: 0 encoded letter: i
+    letter: h letter: k     i: 2 encoded letter: n
+    letter: j letter: m     i: 4 encoded letter: p
+    letter: d letter: g     i: 6 encoded letter: j
+    letter: b letter: o     i: 8 encoded letter: e
+    letter: j letter: m     i: 10 encoded letter: p
+    letter: b letter: o     i: 12 encoded letter: e
+    letter: b letter: e     i: 14 encoded letter: h
+    letter: b letter: o     i: 16 encoded letter: e
+    letter: c letter: f     i: 18 encoded letter: i
+    letter: h letter: k     i: 20 encoded letter: n
+    letter: j letter: m     i: 22 encoded letter: p
+    letter: a letter: d     i: 24 encoded letter: g
+    letter: b letter: o     i: 26 encoded letter: e
+    letter: g letter: j     i: 28 encoded letter: m
+    letter: b letter: o     i: 30 encoded letter: e
+    letter: b letter: o     i: 32 encoded letter: e
+    letter: b letter: o     i: 34 encoded letter: e
+    letter: c letter: p     i: 36 encoded letter: f
+    letter: h letter: k     i: 38 encoded letter: n
+    letter: g letter: j     i: 40 encoded letter: m
+    letter: a letter: d     i: 42 encoded letter: g
+    letter: b letter: e     i: 44 encoded letter: h
+    letter: g letter: j     i: 46 encoded letter: m
+    letter: b letter: o     i: 48 encoded letter: e
+    letter: b letter: o     i: 50 encoded letter: e
+    letter: b letter: e     i: 52 encoded letter: h
+    letter: c letter: p     i: 54 encoded letter: f
+    letter: k letter: n     i: 56 encoded letter: a
+    letter: g letter: j     i: 58 encoded letter: m
+    letter: a letter: d     i: 60 encoded letter: g
+    letter: b letter: o     i: 62 encoded letter: e

+Analysing the letters, we see that the letters seem to repeat every 18 letters.
+Since the longest value for key is 14 and we are currently only checking every other letter I assumed the length of the key is 9.
+We can find the letter for each index of the key by checking every 9 letters.
+However since we only have every other letter we need to check every 18 letters (only the even ones).
+For key[0] check index 0, 18, 36, and 54 and see the common letter is 'c'.
+For key[1] check index 10, 28, 46 and see the common letter is 'j'.
+For key[2] check index 2, 20, 38, 56 and see the common letter is 'k'.

+Continue for the rest of the key value sand we get the key is: 'cjkojbdbb' or cjkbjbdbb. key[3] could be 'o' or 'b' since index 12, 30 and 48 all have both letters as options.
+We just need to try both of those options and see which one returns all valid characters.
+THe final script:

+    import string

+    LOWERCASE_OFFSET = ord("a")
+    ALPHABET = string.ascii_lowercase[:16]

+    def b16_decode(enc):
+        plain = ""
+        for c in range(0,len(enc), 2):
+            upperhalf = (ord(enc[c])-LOWERCASE_OFFSET)<<4
+            lowerhalf = ord(enc[c+1])-LOWERCASE_OFFSET
+            plain += chr(lowerhalf+upperhalf)
+        return plain

+    def unshift(c, k):
+        t1 = ord(c) - LOWERCASE_OFFSET
+        t2 = ord(k) - LOWERCASE_OFFSET
+        t3 = t1-t2
+        if t3 < 0:
+            t3 += 16
+        return ALPHABET[(t3) % len(ALPHABET)]

+    encoded = "ilnipdjheipnenhhedionepegiejmleoehejfcnimdgehimnepedhhfbafmcgdek"
+    key1 = "cjkojbdbb"
+    key2 = "cjkbjbdbb"
+    dec1 = ""
+    dec2 = ""
+    for i, c in enumerate(encoded):
+        dec1 += unshift(c, key1[i % len(key1)])
+        dec2 += unshift(c, key2[i % len(key2)])
+    flag1 = b16_decode(dec1)
+    flag2 = b16_decode(dec2)
+    print(flag1)
+    print(flag2)

+The output with no invalid characters is: `b7bf6c4d2e3c7715489723f360f8d128`

+The flag: `picoCTF{b7bf6c4d2e3c7715489723f360f8d128}`

 *_Taya*